eddiecorrigall/jungle/README.md

 # Compile the Java class used by our program
 javac programs/com/example/MultitaskRunnable.java

-# Declare the classpath before compiling or running,
+# Declare or provide the junglepath before compiling or running,
-# so that our Runnable class can be validated
+# so that our Runnable class can be validated during compile and found during runtime.
+# The junglepath is an isolated classpath for the just the program.
 export JUNGLEPATH='.:./programs'

 # Compile and run the program